ampache/ampache/CONTRIBUTING.md

 You can then open http://localhost:8080 and use the username `ampache` and password `ampache` to connect as the admin.

+**Making a catalog**

+By default `/media` is available in the `ampache` service to create a catalog.
+You can put your media in `docker/volumes/media` on your machine to make them available in the service.

 **Debugging**

 !!!This has only been tested on Linux!!!